tlee10/path-find-visualizer/README.md

 ![right click gif](rightclick.gif)

-`Right click` at any node that you want to check out the details of that node.
+`Right click` at any node that you want to check out its details.

 ### `Animate away!!`